josephsl/wintenApps/readme.md

 ## Weather

 * Tabs such as "forecast" and "maps" are recognized as proper tabs (patch by Derek Riemer).
-* When reading a forecast, use the left and right arrows to move between items.
-Use the up and down arrows to read the individual items.
-For example, pressing the right arrow might report "Monday: 79 degrees, partly cloudy, ..." pressing the down arrow will say "Monday" Then pressing it again will read the next item (Like the temperature).
-This currently works for daily and hourly forecasts.

 [1]: https://www.nvaccess.org/addonStore/legacy?file=wintenApps